Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 What are the benefits of Brazil nut oil?

-Brazil nut oil is a very valuable nutritional product.
+Brazil nut oil is a very valuable nutritious product.
 It gained particular attractiveness due to its rich natural composition.
 The oil contains a huge amount of selenium, vitamins and minerals, which have a beneficial effect on our health.

-Brazil Nut Oil helps:
+Brazil nut oil helps:

 • Rejuvenation of the body;